borj404/VottunSDK/README.md

 This script can be run on any Unix-like systems with Bash installed (such as Linux and macOS).

+Feel free to make any modifications you consider pertinent in order to adapt it to your needs.

 To run it, first go to the script path and give it execution permissions with: